RyanLua/Satchel/docs/introduction.md

   - About
 ---

-Satchel acts as a modern refresh of the default Roblox backpack UI and is based on  [CoreScript's BackpackScript or Roblox's CoreGui](<https://github.com/MaximumADHD/Roblox-Client-Tracker/blob/roblox/scripts/CoreScripts/Modules/BackpackScript.lua>).
+Welcome to Satchel, if you don't know already, Satchel acts as a modern refresh of the default Roblox backpack UI with a lot of improvements in place.

+Satchel and its documentation is always a work in progress but you can help too.
+Learn how to change the code for Satchel or just click the edit documentation icon and fix some grammar.

+Just want to use Satchel?
+Check out [Installation](installation.md).

 ## Improvements